stevepetcu/phpspec-tdd-affordability-exercise/README.md

 - The bank statement builder should be improved (generalised) and refactored.
 It's probably the worst piece of code.
 Ever.
 - Given the tight schedule (2 working days) to deliver this, it soon became apparent that I wouldn't have time to TDD everything (or much at all).
-This is far from ideal, but I decided to go at least with the high level Behat tests, to cover the happy path and some of the more obvious unhappy paths, to have a smattering of test coverage.
-Unit tests are needed in order to avoid the reverse ice-cone issue.
+This is far from ideal, but I decided to go at least with the high level Behat tests, to cover the happy path and some of the more obvious unhappy paths, to at least have some trust in the app.
+Unit tests are needed in order to avoid the reverse ice-cone issue - it shouldn't be an issue to add them after the fact, as most of the classes have been designed with that in mind (to be decoupled).